AI For No-Water Calls

 Research behind this page

-HomeGuide 2026 water service line repair guide reporting a $950 average repair cost, a $400-$1,500 common range, shutoff valve repair ranges, severe leak ranges, labor rates, and emergency cost factors.
+HomeGuide 2026 water service line repair guide reporting a $950 average repair cost, a $400-$1,500 common range, shutoff valve repair ranges, severe leak ranges, labor rates, signs of line damage, and emergency cost factors.

 EPA drinking water emergency response page explaining that suppliers must notify customers when drinking water may be unsafe and pointing consumers to official emergency water guidance.